-- 10. Plurals: Nouns ending in O. - 17.
+- Damage and Repair: Useful vocabular 15. - 16.
+Plurals: Nouns ending in O. - 17.
 Focus on Spelling-PH: Some children find this spelling pattern difficult, this should make it easier. - 18.
 Gender: Please learn any you didn't know and complete the test. - 19.
 Timed English Paper: It's a good idea to set time aside for this in a quiet room without interruptions.
-Please mark and feed back quickly. - 20.
+Please mark and feed back guickly. - 20.
 Technical English Questions: This week's 11 Plus style questions contain an introduction to questions on homophones, prefixes, suffixes and punctuation.
 The language techniques being introduced this week are onomatopoeia, personification and similes.